-Existing studies have focused primarily on patient perspectives about telemedicine visits4- or on those of physician specialists and mental health professionals.
-Emerging evidence has documented physician views about the challenges of rapidly implementing telemedicine visits in response to the pandemic, and has revealed barriers to patient access such as poor technological competency.
-The few studies that have examined views about physician-patient interactions during telemedicine visits have been primarily from the patient perspective.
-These studies investigated patient views of interactions with specialists, urgent care, and primary care physicians in Veterans Affairs and academic settings.4,12-14 In-depth exploration of physician perspectives regarding their interactions with patient also is lacking.
+telemedicine visits have been primarily from the patient perspective.
+These studies investigated patient views of interactions with specialists, urgent care, and primary care physicians in Veterans Affairs and academic settings.
+Indepth exploration of physician perspectives regarding their interactions with patients also is lacking.
 The objective of this study was to identify the range of primary care physician perceptions of the benefits and challenges of telemedicine use, particularly around physician-patient interactions.